Stubborn-z/KELESC/README.md

 ## Data Preparation
 We follow the unified evaluation framework (raganato framework) for WSD.
-You can download the dataset [here](http://lcl.uniroma1.it/wsdeval/home) and put it in the data folder.
+You can download the dataset [here](http://lcl.uniroma1.it/wsdeval/home) and unpack it in the data folder.
 ## Train the WSD Model on the Dataset
 If you want to train your own model you just have to run the following command in the KELESC folder:
 ```shell